Gentiana pannonica: Description

 The Hungarian gentian is a perennial, herbaceous plant, which grows to a height of 20 to 60 centimetres.
 All the above-ground parts of the plant are hairless.
 Its stem is upright and strong.

 The five to seven-veined leaves are decussate.
 The lower leaves are petiolate and elliptic in shape; the upper ones are sessile and lanceolate.

 The Hungarian gentian flowers from July to September.
 Its flowers are located in the upper leaf axils or grouped at the end of the stem.

 The hermaphroditic flowers are radially symmetrical with double perianths.
 The green sepals are fused.
 The calyx is bell-shaped and has five to eight outward curving teeth.
 The bell-shaped corolla is 25 to 50 millimetres long.
 It is wider at the top and, towards the middle, has five to nine petals.
 The corolla tip is ovate.
 On their outer side, the petals are red and violet with black and red spots, the inside is usually yellowish.

 Its chromosome count is 2n = 40.

 Taxonomy

 The first publication of Gentiana pannonica was by Giovanni Antonio Scopoli.
 The species epithet pannonica derives from the Roman province of Pannonia.
-Synonyms for Gentiana pannonica SCOP. are: Gentiana semifida HOFFMANSS.
-EX RCHB. and Coilantha pannonica G.DON.